-Hindu Marriage Act, 1955 and Special Marriage Act, 1954: The Wall That Separates
+Hindu Marriage Act, 1955 and special Marriage Act, 1954: The wall that separates

 “India is a country in which every great religion finds a home” – Annie Besant